Chained computerized adaptive testing for the Force Concept Inventory: Introduction

 To reach this goal, we use computerized adaptive testing (CAT) \cite{vanderlinden2010,Magis2017a}.
 CAT is a practice in which a computer administers successive test items to match the current estimate of the student's proficiency (see below for details).
 In one popular model of CAT, if a student answers an item correctly, the student will next need to answer a more difficult item.
 On the other hand, if a student answers an item incorrectly, the student will answer an easier item next.
 In this way, high (low) proficiency students do not need to answer items that are too easy (difficult) for them; thereby, the test length can be significantly shortened compared to standard test administration without compromising the accuracy and precision of the test.
 (Accuracy is the level of agreement between a measured value and a true value, and precision is the level of agreement between measured values obtained by replicate measurements on similar objects under specified conditions \cite{Joint2012}.)
 Because of its efficiency, CAT is becoming widely used, for example, with the Graduate Record Exam (GRE) \cite{Mills2000}, with SAT \cite{SAT2024}, with PISA \cite{Frey2023}, and recently in physics/science education research \cite{Morphew2018,Samsudin2020,Linderman2021,Zakwandi2024,Morphew2024,Le2024}.

 We utilize a CAT algorithm that takes advantage of collateral information \cite{vanderlinden1999,vanderlinden2010}.
-Collateral information is the relevant empirical information on the respondents, for example, age, grade, or previous test scores.
+Collateral information refers to relevant empirical data about respondents, such as age, grade level, or previous test scores.
+In our study, we specifically used only the proficiency estimate from each respondent's previous test—that is, the most recent proficiency estimate carried over, as is commonly done (e.g., in Ref.~\cite{vanderlinden2010}).
 This information can be used to select the first item in CAT, accelerating the convergence of the proficiency estimation, and hence improving test efficiency \cite{vanderlinden2010}.
 Specifically, as we describe below, we use the proficiency estimate of each respondent in a test for selecting items and estimating respondent proficiency level in the next test for the respondent.
+In contrast to one-time testing, these subsequent tests constitute multiple measurements over time (e.g., with intervals of about a week between them).
 Since this CAT algorithm sequentially links the test result of each administration, we call this algorithm \textit{Chain-CAT}.
+In CAT, the proficiency estimate is updated after each item and used to select the next item at a given point in time using a specified algorithm.
+In addition to this, Chain-CAT uses collateral information, employing the same algorithm with the proficiency estimate from the last question of the previous test (e.g., one week before) to initiate item selection in the current test.
+Although the algorithm is the same, the term ``collateral information'' is introduced to emphasize the time gap between tests, during which learning can occur.

 Figure~\ref{Fig1} illustrates the Chain-CAT algorithm in the case when a student takes the tests for a course with seven administrations of the Chain-CAT.
 Each test is computerized adaptive, and each test length is relatively small (e.g., from 5 to 10 items).
 After the student takes Test 1, his or her proficiency level is estimated (represented as $\hat{\theta}_1$ in the figure), and it is used as collateral information for the item selection and proficiency estimation at Test 2.
 This procedure is continued sequentially from the next test to the final test (Test 7).